 After the protein piece is made, the CDC says a cell will destroy the genetic material from the vaccine.
 Next, when cells display the protein, “our immune systems will recognize that the protein doesn’t belong there and begin building an immune response and making antibodies, like what happens in natural infection against COVID-19.”

 A few weeks after vaccination, the body is left with a supply of white blood cells – “memory” T-lymphocytes as well as B-lymphocytes – that will know to fight the virus.

-Allergist Dr. David Stukus, an associate professor of pediatrics at Nationwide Children’s Hospital, explained in an Instagram Q&A that “the mRNA part is just a blueprint, it’s harmless.”
+Allergist Dr. David Stukus, an associate professor of pediatrics at Nationwide Children’s Hospital, explains that “the mRNA part is just a blueprint, it’s harmless.”
 After we inject it into our bodies and the spike protein is built, “our immune systems, which are so robust, recognize that foreign antigen.
 Then if we encounter the spike protein in real life, our immune system says, ‘Hey, you don’t belong here,’ and we can mount a very rapid and protective antibody response.”

 During clinical trials for the mRNA vaccines, what reactions and side effects were seen?

 In Pfizer’s clinical trial of over 43,000 study participants who received either the vaccine or its placebo, data show some side effects.
 These include injection site pain, fatigue, headache, muscle or joint pain, chills or vomiting.
 The data further show a small number of suspected allergic reactions in both the vaccine and placebo groups, but at a rate of less than 1% (0.63% and 0.51% respectively).